olukoluu/E-Attendance/README.md

-# this is the repository for E-Attendance
+# this is the repository for E-Attendance project